Nova Hreod Academy: History

 Hreod is the Anglo Saxon word for a reed.
 The small stream that runs along the bottom of the field where the school was built is called the Hreod Burna, from which the first school got its name.
 It is a term found in the Domesday Book entry for the locality and describes a minor tributary of the River Ray which still runs through the valley in which Nova Hreod Academy lies.

 Hreod Burna Senior High School was opened in 1966 for students aged 14 to 18, and had a sixth form.
 Initially, children were drawn from Moredon Secondary and Ferndale Secondary.

-The head teacher was Dr Blackwell, who remained at the school until 1984, just after New College opened to provide education for all sixth form students in the region.
+The first head teacher was Dr Blackwell, who remained at the school until 1984, just after New College opened to provide education for all sixth form students in the region.
 In 1983, Hreod Burna Senior High School amalgamated with Moredon Secondary School to form Hreod Parkway School, under the headship of Mr Cleall.
 Both Ferndale Secondary and Pinehurst Secondary were closed, and their buildings used for other activities by the local council.